laur89/awesome-stars/README.md

 - [dzikoysk/reposilite](https://github.com/dzikoysk/reposilite) - Lightweight and easy-to-use repository management software dedicated for the Maven based artifacts in the JVM ecosystem 📦
 - [chenxiaolong/BCR](https://github.com/chenxiaolong/BCR) - A Basic Call Recorder for rooted Android devices
 - [libre-tube/LibreTube](https://github.com/libre-tube/LibreTube) - An alternative frontend for YouTube, for Android.
-- [Kunzisoft/KeePassDX](https://github.com/Kunzisoft/KeePassDX) - Lightweight password manager for Android, KeePassDX allows editing encrypted data in a single file in KeePass format and fill in the forms in a secure way.
+- [Kunzisoft/KeePassDX](https://github.com/Kunzisoft/KeePassDX) - Lightweight vault and password manager for Android, KeePassDX allows editing encrypted data in a single file in KeePass format and fill in the forms in a secure way.
 - [dinhhuy258/vintellij](https://github.com/dinhhuy258/vintellij) - Using IntelliJ as a Kotlin/ Java server language protocol for Neovim
 - [beeender/ComradeNeovim](https://github.com/beeender/ComradeNeovim) - Brings JetBrains/IntelliJ IDEs magic to Neovim with minimal setup.
 - [javalin/javalin](https://github.com/javalin/javalin) - A simple and modern Java and Kotlin web framework